vadimv/server-components/README.md

 The Reactive Server Pages (RSP) is a lightweight Java server-state web framework.
 RSP enables creation of real-time single-page applications and plain HTML webpages.

+## Motivation

+The common approach to build a web UI today is to break it to the server and client-side and connect them with some kind of remote API.
+Often, these two sides even use different programming languages, dependency management, and build tools.
+This all introduces a lot of accidental complexity.
+Any change made on the client-side potentially needs to be reflected on the API and the server-side.
+Isn't it sounds like developing and supporting effectively two applications instead of one?

+An RSP UI lives on the server-side and abstracts the client-side.
+The browser acts more like an equivalent of a terminal for Unix X Window System, a thin client.
+After loading an initial page HTML, it only feeds events to the server and updates the presentation to the incoming diff commands.

+An RSP application developer's experience may feel similar to creating a desktop application UI in reactive style with HTML and CSS.
+Or like creating a React application with direct access to its backend data.

+Some other bonuses of this approach are:
+- coding and debugging the UI is just coding in plain Java and debugging Java;
+- fast initial page load no matter of the application's size;
+- your code always stays on your server;
+- SEO-friendly out of the box.

+Known concerns to deal with:
+- may be not a good fit for use cases requiring very low response time, heavy animations, etc;
+- latency between a client and the server should be low enough to ensure a good user experience;
+- more memory and CPU resources may be required on the server;
+- as for a stateful app, for scalability some kind of sticky session management required;
+- a question of how to integrate RSP with existing JavaScript and CSS codebase needs to be addressed.

 ### Hello World

 Java version >= 11.